 It is very difficult to obtain hostel accommodation if a rough sleeper has previously been evicted due to breaking the rules especially if it is because of anti social behaviour, rent arrears, drug or alcohol misuse or certain previous convictions.

-Whenever possible, it is important to ask for assistance with obtaining accommodation during office hours, as it can be difficult to find accommodation outside of office hours and late at night is very difficult.
+Where possible, it is important to ask for assistance with obtaining accommodation during office hours, as it can be difficult to find accommodation outside of office hours and late at night.

 SEVERE WEATHER CONDITIONS

-During periods of severe weather such as winter conditions the government recommend that where the temperature is zero or below for 3 consecutive nights, all rough sleepers should be offered accommodation.
+During periods of severe weather such as winter conditions the government recommend that where the temperature is zero or below for 3 consecutive nights, all rough sleepers should be offered shelter.
 Please contact us to make us aware of any rough sleepers who need assistance.
-Accommodation will usually be a hostel which could be outside of the East Lindsey district if there are no options available within the district or the person sleeping rough has connections to other areas of the country.
+Any accommodation provided will usually be short term and basic.
+Those who do not have a connection to East Lindsey will be assisted to return to their own locality.
 If they have no where to go in the daytime please contact 01507 613135 for advice.

 WHERE CAN FOOD AND DRINK BE OBTAINED FROM?

 Trinity Centre, Eastgate, Louth - Louth's Community Larder provides food for those who have none.
 Referrals can be made by statutory and voluntary agencies.
 This project was initiated by the Parish but engages Churches Together in Louth & District and the whole community.
 Tel: 01507 605803

 The Storehouse, North Parade, Skegness - Skegness's only Food Bank is based at The Storehouse Church on North Parade, providing 3 days emergency food for local people in financial hardship.